CUDA GPU Implementations

 Run with the GPU support by editing the INPUT script:

-In INPUT file we need to set the value keyword device to be gpu.
+In INPUT file we need to set the input parameter device to gpu.
+If this parameter is not set, ABACUS will try to determine if there are available GPUs.

 Examples